Maritime Post-Traumatic Stress

 If you or a loved one is suffering any of the following symptoms after a serious injury accident or near-death experience at sea, they should be evaluated by a psychologist or psychiatrist for possible PTSD.
 Some symptoms of PTSD are: Flashbacks; nightmares; feelings of detachment or estrangement from family and friends; diminished interest in normal life activities; sense of hopelessness; difficulty falling asleep; irritability and outbursts of anger; difficulty concentrating; hypervigilance; and, exaggerated startle response.

-Stacey & Jacobsen, LLP is one of the most experienced maritime personal injury law firms in the Nation.
+Stacey & Jacobsen, PLLC is one of the most experienced maritime personal injury law firms in the Nation.
 They have been helping injured seamen and fishermen recover from catastrophic injuries and near-death accidents for more than 20 years.
 They have helped clients who have suffered burns, amputations, and chronic pain to get the psychological and psychiatric care they need to help them recover from their injuries.
-Stacey & Jacobsen, LLP has helped surviving crewmen from fishing vessel sinkings get compensation for post-traumatic disorders.
+Stacey & Jacobsen, PLLC has helped surviving crewmen from fishing vessel sinkings get compensation for post-traumatic disorders.

-Stacey & Jacobsen, LLP has represented families and crewmen in many fishing vessel sinking cases including the Alaska Ranger, Arctic Rose, Aleutian Enterprise, Galaxy, Katmai, Pacific Apollo, Pace Setter, Lin J and many others.
+Stacey & Jacobsen, PLLC has represented families and crewmen in many fishing vessel sinking cases including the Alaska Ranger, Arctic Rose, Aleutian Enterprise, Galaxy, Katmai, Pacific Apollo, Pace Setter, Lin J and many others.
 They understand working at sea.
 They know how accidents happen at sea, and understand how those accidents can be prevented.
 They have recovered millions of dollars in compensation for clients suffering from psychological injuries.

-Stacey & Jacobsen, LLP is licensed to practice law in Alaska, Washington, and Oregon.
+Stacey & Jacobsen, PLLC is licensed to practice law in Alaska, Washington, and Oregon.
 Their clients are located throughout the Nation.
 For a free initial consultation about your maritime injury claim, contact us at 1-877-332-5529.